 - If you want an all-natural cool pack pillow, just stick it in the refrigerator, but not in the freezer.

 - For the grain pillows, you can use grains or seeds that have expired but are still too good to throw away.
-For example, we used oats that have become bitter and are therefore no longer suitable for consumption.
+For example, we used oats that have become bitter and are no longer suitable to eat.

 3. How to Make a Large DIY Heating Pad